Hell Comes to Quahog: Production

 The episode was written by Kirker Butler and directed by Dan Povenmire.
 Several variations were made to the Iceman scene, who was originally meant to be fighting with his wife, but was changed for legal reasons.

 Several scenes and gags had to be removed from the television broadcast of the episode, as they were deemed inappropriate.
 This includes a scene when Brian recalls being stroked too hard by a "Special Child," in which he retaliates by biting the child's hand.
 The final scene, also censored from television airing, involved Chris laughing excessively at one of his own jokes, concluding with "Oh, I peed and pooped."
 These scenes were removed from FOX, but not from Adult Swim or the Volume Five DVD.
 Another scene involves a man driving in a Hummer, while watching the 2005 film Madagascar in his car.
 The man then exclaims "Dude, those animals are so fucking funny," which was mistakenly broadcast uncensored in Canada, though this problem was corrected for future broadcasts.
 The censors remained intact in the United States.

+The episode also marks the final appearance of the recurring character Paddy Tanniger (who debuted in the second season episode "Fore, Father"), who gets run over and killed by the tank driven by Stewie and Brian; according to Kirker Butler in the DVD commentary for the episode, the decision to kill off Tanniger was made due to the fact that he disliked the character.

 "Hell Comes to Quahog", along with the twelve other episodes from Family Guy's fifth season, were released on a three-disc DVD set in the United States on September 18, 2007.
 The sets included brief audio commentaries by Seth MacFarlane and various crew and cast members for several episodes, a collection of deleted scenes and animatics, a special mini-feature which discusses the process behind drawing Peter Griffin, and mini-feature entitled "Toys, Toys Galore".

 In addition to the regular cast, voice actor Dave Boat, actress Carrie Fisher, voice actor Phil LaMarr, voice actress Rachael MacFarlane and voice actor Fred Tatasciore guest starred in the episode.
 Recurring guest voice actors Lori Alan, actress Alex Breckenridge, actor Johnny Brennan, actor Ralph Garman, writer Danny Smith, writer Alec Sulkin and writer John Viener made minor appearances.